vas3k/GodMode2/README.md

     user = relationship('User')
 ```

-Now tell GodMode about all your databases by editing `app.py`.
+Now, tell GodMode about all your databases by editing `app.py`.

 ```python
 app = GodModeApp(